ploratran/DogLookBook/README.md

 ## Capstone Requirements
 1. **Functionalities:**
 - [x] Application can be able to CREATE, UPDATE, DELETE, POST an item.
-- [ ] User can click on "pencil" button to select and UPLOAD an item.
+- [x] User can click on "Upload New Image" button to select and UPLOAD an item.
 - [x] Application can be login/logout and show contents of the current user.
 - [x] User needs to be authenticated
 2. **Codebase:**